NathanJang/dotdev-2018-communications-app/README.md

 - Making the event appeal to your readers.
 - What details need to be included in the email, and what don't.
 - Being concise and formatting well, so that readers will get the information they need before closing the email.
+- Whether you want to include any images or graphics.

 If you need to make details up, go for it!